-The Portfolios, and also the Funds, are subject to a number of risks, including investment, compliance, operational and valuation risks, among others.
-Risk oversight forms part of each Board's general oversight of the Portfolios and Funds and is addressed as part of various Board and committee activities.
-Day-to-day risk management functions are subsumed within the responsibilities of the Adviser and other service providers (depending on the nature of the risk), which carry out the Portfolios' and Funds' investment management and business affairs.
+The Portfolios are subject to a number of risks, including investment, compliance, operational and valuation risks, among others.
+Risk oversight forms part of the Board's general oversight of the Portfolios and is addressed as part of various Board and committee activities.
+Day-to-day risk management functions are subsumed within the responsibilities of the Adviser and other service providers (depending on the nature of the risk), which carry out the Portfolios' investment management and business affairs.
 The Adviser and other service providers employ a variety of processes, procedures and controls to identify various events or circumstances that give rise to risks, to lessen the probability of their occurrence and/or to mitigate the effects of such events or circumstances if they do occur.
 The Adviser and other service providers have their own independent interests in risk management, and their policies and methods of risk management will depend on their functions and business models.
-Each Board recognizes that it is not possible to identify all of the risks that may affect the Portfolios and Funds or to develop processes and controls to eliminate or mitigate their occurrence or effects.
-The Boards require senior officers of the Company and Trust, including the President, Treasurer and Chief Compliance Officer, and the Adviser, to report to the full Boards on a variety of matters at regular and special meetings of the Boards, including matters relating to risk management.
-The Boards and the Audit Committee also receive regular reports from the Company's/Trust's independent registered public accounting firm on internal control and financial reporting matters.
-The Boards also receive reports from certain of the Company's/Trust's other primary service providers on a periodic or regular basis, including the Company's/ Trust's custodian, distributor and administrator.
-The Boards may, at any time and in their discretion, change the manner in which they conduct risk oversight.
+The Board recognizes that it is not possible to identify all of the risks that may affect the Portfolios or to develop processes and controls to eliminate or mitigate their occurrence or effects.
+The Board requires senior officers of the Trust, including the President, Treasurer and Chief Compliance Officer, and the Adviser, to report to the full Board on a variety of matters at regular and special meetings of the Board, including matters relating to risk management.
+The Board and the Audit Committee also receive regular reports from the Trust's independent registered public accounting firm on internal control and financial reporting matters.
+The Board also receives reports from certain of the Trust's other primary service providers on a periodic or regular basis, including the Trust's custodian, distributor and administrator.
+The Board may, at any time and in its discretion, change the manner in which it conducts risk oversight.